omarreis/vsop2013/constellations/README.md

-## Myths and characters in western costellations
+## Myths and characters in western tradition costellations

 This folder contains images of constellations captured from app *PlanetFun* and stories about myths and characters in western tradition costellations.